cpursley/astro-starter/README.md

 Any static assets, like images, can be placed in the `public/` directory.

+## 🎨 Extend / Customize

+`src/i18n/ui.ts` contains a list of variables that you can customize to your liking.

 ## 🧞 Commands

 All commands are run from the root of the project, from a terminal: